camunda/camunda-docs/docs/reference/announcements.md

 As of the 8.4 release, Camunda is compatible with Elasticsearch 8.9+ and no longer supports older Elasticsearch versions.
 See [supported environments](/docs/reference/supported-environments.md).

+### Support for AWS OpenSearch

+As of the 8.4 release, Zeebe, Operate, and Tasklist are now compatible with [AWS OpenSearch](https://aws.amazon.com/de/opensearch-service/) 2.5.x.
+Please note that using AWS OpenSearch requires setting up a new Camunda installation.
+A migration from previous versions or from Elasticsearch environments is currently not supported.

 ## Camunda 8.3

 Release date: 10th of October 2023